PedroX-dev/Pedro_Python_Codes/README.md

 ## 💻 Prerequisites

-Before you begin, please check that you meet the following requirements:
+Before you start, please check that you meet the following requirements:

-- You install the most recent version of `<python / pip>`
+- You have the most recent version of `<python/pip>`
 - Você tem uma máquina `<Windows / Linux / Mac>`.
 - Você leu `<guia / link / documentação_relacionada_ao_projeto>`.